-URLLC is targeted toward extremely latency sensitive or mission-critical use cases, such as factory automation, robot-enabled remote surgery, and driverless cars.
-According to a white paper (PDF link) by Mehdi Bennis, Mérouane Debbah, and H. Vincent Poor of the IEEE, URLLC should target 1ms latency and block error rate (BLER) of 10−9 to 10−5, although attaining this “represents one of the major challenges facing 5G networks,” as it “introduces a plethora of challenges in terms of system design.”
+URLLC is targeted toward extremely latency sensitive or mission-critical use cases, such as factory automation, robot-enabled remote surgery and driverless cars.
+According to a white paper by Mehdi Bennis, Mérouane Debbah and H. Vincent Poor of the IEEE, URLLC should target 1ms latency and block error rate of 10−9 to 10−5, although attaining this “represents one of the major challenges facing 5G networks,” as it “introduces a plethora of challenges in terms of system design.”

-Technologies that enable URLLC are still being standardized; these will be published in 3GPP Release 16, scheduled for mid-2020.
+Technologies that enable URLLC are still being standardized and were outlined further in 3GPP Release 16.

 mMTC (Massive Machine Type Communications)

-mMTC is a narrowband access type for sensing, metering, and monitoring use cases.
-Some mMTC standards that leverage LTE networks were developed as part of 3GPP Release 13, including eMTC (Enhanced Machine-Type Communication) and NB-IoT (Narrowband IoT).
-These standards will be used in conjunction with 5G networks, and extended to support the demands of URLLC use cases on 5G networks and frequencies in the future.
+mMTC is a narrowband access type for sensing, metering and monitoring use cases.
+Some mMTC standards that leverage LTE networks were developed as part of 3GPP Release 13, including eMTC and NB-IoT.
+These standards will be used in conjunction with 5G networks and extended to support the demands of URLLC use cases on 5G networks and frequencies in the future.

 The ways in which 5G technologies will be commercialized are still being debated and planned among mobile network operators and communications hardware vendors.
-As different groups have differing priorities, interests, and biases, including spectrum license purchases made with the intent of deploying 5G networks, the advantages of 5G will vary between different geographical markets and between consumer and enterprise market segments.
-While many different attributes are under discussion, 5G technology may consist of the following (the attributes are listed in no particular order).
+As different groups have differing priorities, interests and biases, including spectrum license purchases made with the intent of deploying 5G networks, the advantages of 5G will vary between different geographical markets and between consumer and enterprise market segments.

 Proactive content caching